 Paying via Mail

-Paying for traffic tickets by mail is the simplest and oldest method of paying a traffic ticket.
-The traffic law violator is required to send the payment required from him/her to the presiding court that is enlisted on the traffic ticket.
-It must be noted that generally, courts covering the grounds of such matters in Virginia are general courts or juvenile courts.
-Traffic ticket violators paying by mail are advised to pay at least seven days prior to the date of the citation.
+Paying for uniform summons traffic ticket by mail is the simplest and oldest method of paying a uniform summons traffic ticket.
+The driver is required to send the fine required from him/her to the presiding court that is enlisted on the uniform summons traffic ticket.
+It must be noted that generally, courts covering the grounds of such matters in VA are general courts or juvenile courts.
+Drivers paying by mail are advised to pay at least seven days prior to the date of the citation.

-The traffic law violator is required to pay the traffic ticket by, first of all, contacting the court responsible for the case and where the case itself was heard.
-The traffic law violator is expected to request the clerk to provide him/her information on the amount of fine that the traffic law violator owes, the “reference case number”, and finally, the court’s mailing address.
+The motor vehicle operator is required to pay the VA uniform summons by, first of all, contacting the court responsible for the case and where the case itself was heard.
+The driver is expected to request the clerk to provide him/her information on the amount of fine that the driver traffic law violator owes, the “reference case number”, and finally, the forum’s mailing address.
 Such information may be obtained in person or via contacting the court by phone.

 Furthermore, it must be noted that courts in Virginia accept the following forms of payments: